CryptoverseCC/examples/examples/influencers/README.md

-## Links For `ethereum` Asset
+## Crypto Influencers list ranked by token payments

-This interface shows all links submitted with transaction of `ethereum` asset.
+This interface shows urls to crypto influencers pages ranked by payments using ERC20 token